udontur/cs/[A]Resource/[A]Resource.md

 # OI Resource
-A curated list of `Competitive Programming` resource
+A felicitous list of `Competitive Programming` resource

 ## Table of content
 - [Tutorials](#Tutorials)